iammartin/ToileDeFond/README.md

 ####Important:
 * This is mostly a pet project, not intended to be used in production.
 Use at your own risk!
-* Some modules make use of third-party libraries ([RavenDB](http://ravendb.net/) for example), make sure you're compliant with all licenses
+* Some modules make use of third-party libraries ([RavenDB](http://ravendb.net/) for example), make sure you're compliant with all licenses.

 ## Most notable features